-Hundreds of thousands of people receive what's known as a tourist visa each year -- though many also apply who are denied.
-The visa is also known as a visitor visa, in category B-2.
-The U.S. tourist visa allows visits to the U.S. for pleasure purposes, or for medical treatment, for a maximum period of up to six months.
+Hundreds of thousands of people receive what's commonly called a tourist visa each year.
+(The visa is more technically known as a visitor for pleasure visa, in category B-2.)
+Yet many also apply and get denied.
+The U.S. visitor visa allows visits to the U.S. for pleasure purposes, or for medical treatment, for a maximum period of up to six months.

-The actual length of the stay will be determined when you reach a legal port of entry.
-Once in the U.S., you can apply for an extension of up to six additional months, but if your stay extends beyond this overall period (one year total), you will begin officially overstaying your tourist visa, thus subjecting yourself to serious immigration consequences.
+The actual length of your U.S. stay will be determined when you reach a legal port of U.S. entry.
+Once in the U.S., if you need to stay longer, you can apply for an extension of up to six additional months, but if your stay extends beyond this overall period (one year total), you will begin officially overstaying your tourist visa, thus potentially subjecting yourself to serious immigration consequences.

 You will be expected to provide documents proving all these things.
-For example, you should bring to your consular interview copies of your travel itinerary (including hotel reservations), plane tickets (including a return ticket), home and apartment leases, bank statements, and so on.
-Failure to provide convincing proof will result in your tourist visa being denied.
+For example, you should bring to your consular interview copies of your travel itinerary (including hotel reservations in the U.S.), plane tickets (including a return ticket out of the U.S.), home and apartment leases, bank statements, and so on.
+Failure to provide convincing proof will result in your B-2 tourist visa request being denied.

 Your answers to questions at the visa interview will also be important.
-For example, if you say that you plan to "Visit Disneyland, and who knows, maybe pick up some part time work there," or that you're "in a hurry to enter the U.S. to marry your girlfriend there," you will be told that you are applying for the wrong visa, and denied.
+For example, if you say that you plan to "Visit Disneyland, and maybe pick up some part-time work there," or that you're "in a hurry to enter the U.S. to marry your girlfriend there," you will be told that you are applying for the wrong visa, and denied.

-Fraud may also come up as an issue if your file shows past lies regarding U.S. visas you have applied for or obtained.
-See our article on submitting false information on immigration applications for more on the legal issues.
+Fraud could also come up as an issue in the future if your file shows past lies regarding U.S. visas you have applied for or obtained.
+Learn more about the effect of submitting false information on immigration applications.